ibm-cloud-docs/cephaas/getting-started.md

-## Provisioning considerations
+## Pre-Order Checklist
 {: #provconsiderationsBlockStorage}
 {: step}

-### Block storage volume size
-{: #sdsblockstoragevolumesize}

 IBM Storage Ceph as a Service is available in IBM Cloud Catalog under the IBM Storage Ceph as a Service tile.
-You can use the cost estimator option in the GUI to define the required configuration and get an estimated monthly cost.
-You can contact IBM or your business partner for more pricing details and to place an order.

-After the order is placed and the infrastructure is ready to be installed, IBM works with you to install it in your data center.
-You are responsible for meeting the physical site requirements (for example, energy, cooling, space, physical network connectivity.) where the infrastructure will be installed.
-IBM is responsible for installation, configuration, and operation of the infrastructure.

-While IBM owns and operates the infrastructure, you can provision your own storage volumes.
-IBM operates and maintains the respective hardware and software maintenance operations.

-## Submitting your order
-{: #submitorder}
-{: step}
+### Cost Estimation

+To estimate your monthly storage cost, use the **Estimate Cost** option in the product overview page.
+You can select the required **Subscription term**, Storage tier from **Performance** and **Capacity**, and Total storage (TB) to view your estimated costs.

+### Start order process

-After you estimate the cost of your order and enter your contact information, your IBM representative will contact you for placing the order.
+After reviewing your cost estimation, Click **Start order process** to enter your contact information, allowing an IBM representative to reach out and assist you further.

 ## Preparing your deployment
 {: #managingnewstorage}